 - may be required to repeat course(s) - may be restricted to a maximum course load - must meet with the Registrar or designee to sign an Academic Standing Enrollment Contract indicating the courses in which he/she must/will enroll for the probationary term.
-By signing the Academic Standing Enrollment Contract the student indicates an explicit understanding that failure to comply with terms of the contract, including the attainment of a minimum cumulative grade point average of 3.000, may result in academic suspension - is not eligible for an overseas program (FS0707) - is not eligible for an exchange program - may jeopardize his/her financial aid eligibility - forfeits scholarship support for the trimester on probation - Students who do not maintain the applicable GPA stated in the Award Detail or who are placed on probation forfeit scholarship support for the trimester with the lower GPA or on probation - is not eligible to work on campus - is not eligible to hold office in the TSG

-- is not eligible to participate in school sponsored activities, including but not limited to: case competitions, treks, etc. - is still eligible to be accepted for Winterim/Summerim courses
+By signing the Academic Standing Enrollment Contract the student indicates an explicit understanding that failure to comply with terms of the contract, including the attainment of a minimum cumulative grade point average of 3.000, may result in academic suspension - is not eligible for an overseas program (FS0707) - is not eligible for an exchange program - may jeopardize his/her financial aid eligibility - forfeits scholarship support for the trimester on probation - Students who do not maintain the applicable GPA stated in the Scholarship Governing Policies Form or who are placed on probation forfeit scholarship support for the trimester with the lower GPA or on probation - is not eligible to work on campus - is not eligible to hold office in the TSG - is not eligible to participate in school-sponsored activities, including but not limited to: TREKs, Leadership EDGE, etc. - is not eligible to apply for cross-registration or program transfer - is still eligible to be accepted for Winterim/Summerim courses